Plot device: Red herring

 The function of a red herring is to divert the audience's attention away from something significant.
 Red herrings are very common plot devices in mystery, horror, and crime stories.
-The typical example is in whodunits, in which facts are presented so that the audience is tricked into thinking that a given character is the murderer, when it is actually another character.
+The typical example is in whodunits, in which facts are presented so that the audience is tricked into thinking that an innocent character is the murderer.

 Shoulder angel

 A shoulder angel is a plot device used for either dramatic or humorous effect in animation and comic strips (and occasionally in live-action television).
 The angel represents conscience and is often accompanied by a shoulder devil representing temptation.
 They are handy for easily showing inner conflict of a character.
-Usually, the angel is depicted on (or hovering near) the right shoulder and the devil or demon on the left, as the left side traditionally represents dishonesty or impurity (see Negative associations of left-handedness in language).
+Usually, the angel is depicted on or hovering near the right shoulder and the devil or demon on the left, as the left side traditionally represents dishonesty or impurity (see Negative associations of left-handedness in language).

-The idea of a shoulder angel and devil consulting the person in the center of the dispute is a tripartite view of the divided soul, that contributes to a rich tradition involving Plato's Chariot Allegory as well as id, ego and super-ego from Freudian Psychoanalysis.
+The idea of a shoulder angel and devil consulting the person in the center of the dispute is a tripartite view of the divided soul, that contributes to a rich tradition involving Plato's Chariot Allegory as well as id, ego and super-ego from Freudian psychoanalysis.
 The difference with other views is that the shoulder angel and devil emphasize the universal ideas of good and bad.

-This device was humorously used in The Emperor's New Groove and its sequel, Kronk's New Groove.
-The character Kronk consults his shoulder angel and devil in order to determine whether to follow Yzma's orders or not.